Capital

 🌿 Ban Gioc Waterfall

-Bản Giốc is the largest waterfall in Southeast Asia and the fourth largest on a …
+Bản Giốc is the largest waterfall on any national border in Southeast Asia - a 3…

 🌿 Khau Cóc Chà Pass